slieberth/aioRunbook/docs/index.rst

 aioSnmpConnect
 --------------

-an adAdapter to send SNMPv2c and SNMPv3 requests. based on underlying pysnmp framework from Ilya.
+an adAdapter to send SNMPv2c and SNMPv3 requests. based on underlying pysnmp framework.

 example snmp v2
 +++++++++++++++